Sandwich MA: On the Edge of the Cape Cod Canal

 Prior to the opening of the Cape Cod Canal in 1914, Cape Cod was a peninsula, not an island.
 Cape Cod Canal Visitor’s Center explores the history and operation of this feat of engineering with live camera and real-time images of the working canal.

-Over 1,400 people were employed during the Great Depression to dredge and widen the 7-mile long Canal – initially carved a narrow 100 feet wide – to its present 500 foot width.
+Over 1,400 people were employed during the Great Depression to dredge and widen the 17 miles long Canal – initially carved a narrow 100 feet wide – to its present 500 foot width.
 Before the Canal opened, ships sailing from Boston south or from the south to Boston would have to travel 60 miles to the tip of Cape Cod and another 60 miles back.

 The canal saved time and lives; going around the Cape was treacherous business.
-Open May-October, 10-5, free
+Open May-October, free

 VISIT: Sandwich Glass Museum

 To understand the industry that put Sandwich on the map, go to the Sandwich Glass Museum.
+Talking paintings, drawers opening and closing on their own, hologram presentations; this is not your mother’s stuffy cluttered museum.

 Throughout the 1800’s Sandwich, MA served as our nation’s pressed glass manufacturing center, and in this clever, engaging museum you’ll be privy to glass-blowing demonstrations, an ingenious holographic depiction of a colonist’s use of glass in her home, and glass shelves brimming with the colorful crystal that made this town famous.